telerik/ajax-docs/controls/scriptmanager/troubleshooting/overview.md

 The script files are obtained by building the ACT from source.
 Sample project, including the scripts for version 40412, is attached.

+## Using RadControls with RadScriptManager on your login page throws one of the following errors: ASP.NET Ajax client-side framework failed to load; 'Sys' is undefined; 'Telerik.Web.UI' is undefined

 **Problem:**

 **Using RadControls with RadScriptManager on your login page throws one of the following errors:**